* Text only available in Spanish

 This degree allows the students to engage in research works, psychological assessments and interventions regarding behavioural and activity aspects of people that have an impact on the promotion and improvement of their general health status, providing said activities do not require the provision of specialised care by other health professionals (General Act on Public Health, 33/2011, of 4 October).

-Graduates of the Master's Degree in General Health Psychology may carry out assessment and intervention activities for individual, family and couple problems in several assistance scenarios.
+Professionals who graduate from the Official Master's Degree in General Health Psychology and Master's Degree in Therapeutic Specialization (Double Degree) are able to practice as a general Health Psychologist and specialize in a Therapeutic School.
+Theymay carry out assessment and intervention activities for individual, family and couple problems in several assistance scenarios.
 Possible scenarios include: psychological health care centres, health centres which are not part of the Public Health System, health care centres for minors, rehabilitation centres for chronically ill patients, health care centres for people with disabilities, centres for addictions, care centres for older people, etc. Every year, the main areas of employment are assessed, in order to adapt the training courses to changing social demands.

 The University Master's Degree in General Health Psychology is an official programme and, as such, it gives access Doctorate studies.